rnieblesealo/cpp-http/README.md

     LOCAL = A:1
     REMOTE = B:2
 ```
+6. A socket can then be written to using a file descriptor (kinda like how pipes work!)
+- Sockets are places where data exchange is meant to happen, this is why they have an associated fd
+- Calling `socket()` creates this place, but we need to `bind()` it to an addr. so any exchange can begin to occur
+- In other words, a blank socket is like a pipe that isn't hooked up yet
 - Port tells TCP what app to send data to

-**Address Family:** *What kind of addresses are we working with?* Tells us what IP looks like.
-- `AF_INET` = IPv4 = 32-bit IP, e.g. `192.168.0.1`
-- `AF_INET6` = IPv6 = 128-bit IP, e.g. `2001:0db8::1`
-> Bitness difference is scale; IPv4 supports ~4.3 billion addresses which seemed like plenty back then!
-IPv6 allows for many, many more

 ### Why Connecting Client Doesn't Need to Bind

 Server must listen on well-known IP and port **so client knows where to reach it.**

-Client isn't listening, it's just reaching out
+Client isn't listening, it's just reaching out.

-So while client does need an address to come from, this address' details aren't as important as the server's
+So while client does need an address to come from, this address' details aren't as important as the server's.

 As such, client's address can be *ephemeral.*